profsarthak/OxfordRiskApplication/README.md

 # OxfordRiskApplication
-For the Behavioral Finance and Data Science internship.
+For the Behavioral/Data Science internship.